SENG8081/SENG8081-S25-Team3/README.md

   Project Title:
-  Bitcoin Historical Data
+  Pipeline to Insights: Data Engineering and Visualization of Bitcoin Market Trends

   Project Objective:
   This project analyzes historical 1-minute interval Bitcoin trading data from various exchanges.
 It aims to explore market trends and patterns in the world’s first and most prominent cryptocurrency, which operates on a decentralized, blockchain-based system without central authorities.